Mclawrenceco/Mclawrenceco/README.md

 ###

-<p align="left">✨ We've been creating bugs since 2015<br>📚 I'm currently learning full-stack development and cloud computing.<br>🎯 I aim to break the internet, not by posting selfies but by crafting code so brilliant, even my bugs will win awards.</p>
+<p align="left">✨ We've been creating bugs since 2015<br>📚 I'm currently learning full-stack development and cloud computing.<br>🎯 I aim to break the internet, not by posting selfies but by crafting code so brilliant, even my bugs will win awards. check out my [portfolio](https://mclawrenceco.github.io/fluffy-lamp/).

+.</p>

 ###